 Easter is the perfect catalyst for instigating stomach churning bouts of cars sickness.
 Eating too much rich chocolate before a journey?
 Check.
 Yummy hot cross buns for breakfast?
 Check.
 Baffling and stifling heat shining through the car windows?
 Check.

 All of this combines to provide greater odds of hearing a phrase guaranteed to strike fear into any parent’s heart: “I feel sick!”

-With 16 million people estimated to hit the road for an Easter getaway this weekend, we’re here to provide you with five tips on keeping car sickness at bay.
+With the ‘stay at home’ lockdown order now lifted, many people are set to hit the road to enjoy some socially-distanced family time out of the house.
+So, we’re here to provide you with five tips on keeping car sickness at bay.

 After all, the last thing you want to spend your weekend doing is cleaning the seats of your lovely, pristine car trying to get rid of that stain: